nekomask/game2/README.md

 # game2
 2nd attempt at a javascript game

-I will attempt to make a side-scrolling mario-like platforming game
+I will attempt to make an auto-scrolling flappy bird type game